Throwing Light Shade

 I'm not trying to discourage you from bleaching your hair; I just advise that if you want an incredibly lighter shade to contact a professional stylist or make an appointment to your nearest salon.
 People who are knowledgeable in the art of bleaching hair will be able to test your follicles and strands beforehand.

 Also, if you are thinking about dying your hair use a deep conditioning shampoo three days before you bleach your hair, this will make the strands near your hair cuticles stronger and better able to handle harsh chemicals.

-Now that you know the harmful effects of continuously bleaching your hair let’s get into some natural and better ways to lighten your hair without using bleach.
+Now that you know the harmful effects of continuously bleaching your hair let's get into some natural and better ways to lighten your hair without using bleach.
 You wanna know how to bleach your hair without damage?
-Let’s get into some natural ways to lighten hair.
+Let's get into some natural ways to lighten the hair.

 Ways To Lighten Hair!